mediexplore3-creator/MBC/README.md

 - **Contact Information**: Easy access to contact details including address, phone number, and email.
 - **Frequently Asked Questions (FAQs)**: A dedicated section to address common queries about services, timings, payment methods, and specific service requirements.
 - **Disclaimer**: Clear statement regarding the website's nature (private CSC, not official government) and policies on external links and advertisements.
+- **WhatsApp Floating Button**: A persistent, accessible WhatsApp button on all pages for direct communication.

 ## Functionalities